John So, Lord Mayor of Melbourne with the World Mayor Award

 • Elmar Ledergerber, Mayor of Zurich, Switzerland | Comments | Profile |

-Between July and the end of September, the editors of City Mayors, the organisers of the World Mayor project, will consult and take advise on who of the eleven mayors from the final shortlist should receive the 2008 World Mayor Award.
+Between July and the end of September, the editors of City Mayors, the organisers of the World Mayor project, consulted and take advise on who of the eleven mayors from the final shortlist should receive the 2008 World Mayor Award.

-The winner of the 2008 World Mayor Award and other results will be announced on 14 October 2008.
+The winner of the 2008 World Mayor Award and other results were announced on 14 October 2008.

 The 2008 long-list